Handheld moisture meter aimed at dusty attic insulation below stained roof sheathing while checking for signs of inadequate roof ventilation.

 Soffit vents supply fresh air into the attic and serve as the starting point for proper ventilation.
 Without adequate intake airflow, exhaust vents cannot function effectively.

 From inside the attic, look toward the lower roof edges where soffit vents are located.
-You should be able to see light passing through the vent openings.
-If insulation blocks the vent openings or if airflow appears restricted, intake air may not be entering the attic as intended.
+In many attics, you should see daylight at vented soffit areas or a clear baffle channel between the insulation and roof decking.
+If insulation is packed tightly against the eaves, the baffles are missing or crushed, or the vent openings are covered, intake air may not be entering the attic as intended.

 This step focuses on basic visibility rather than detailed cleaning or repairs.
 If soffit vents appear obstructed or difficult to see, more detailed inspection procedures are covered in how to inspect soffit vents for blockages.